our roots

 our response

 As an equal opportunity housing partner, Habitat Greater Fresno Area has a history of assisting those who are not often regularly touched by the market.
-As an example, in 35 years we have helped improve housing conditions for two times the percentage of black Americans compared to its county representation.
-(See bar chart)

 Furthermore, we are committed to continuing to support marginalized people and undo systemic housing equity issues through our "hand up" model.